Discriminating among interpretations for the $X(2900)$ states: Fit fractions

 The predictions in the remaining columns can be used to discriminate among models.
 Although the numbers are generally smaller, in considering the experimental feasibility of observing these modes, we note that it is quite standard in amplitude analyses to resolve structures with a fit fraction at level of a few percent -- the $X_0(2900)$ is one such example.

 Our discussion concentrates on models with an explicit prediction for the fit fraction, as opposed to those expressed in terms of unknown parameters $C_0$, $C_1$ or $\theta$.
-Our expressions for the latter cases may be used to constrain parameters by comparison with future experimental data.
+Our expressions for the latter cases may be used to constrain parameters by comparison with future experimental data. {We comment below on other possible experimental and theoretical constraints on these parameters.}

 For the other neutral $X(2900)$ modes (columns 3 and~4) we first recall the striking prediction that in the triangle scenario with quark exchange, these modes would be absent.
 For the other scenarios, even considering the significant uncertainties ($35\%$) on the numbers, the predicted fit fractions in the triangle (OPE) and resonance ($I=0$ or $I=1$) interpretations are not consistent with one another.
 Hence experiment may be able to discriminate between these possibilities.
 (The factor of 4 relating the resonance and triangle scenarios is due to $R$, see Table~\ref{tab:r}.)